 Myeloma begins when abnormal plasma cells, known as myeloma cells, start multiplying.
-Normal plasma cells make a wide variety of antibodies that help the body fight infections, but myeloma cells make an abnormal antibody known as paraprotein, M-protein or monoclonal protein.
+Normal plasma cells make different types of antibodies to help the body fight infections.
+Abnormal plasma cells make an antibody known as paraprotein, M-protein or monoclonal protein.
 Paraprotein is found in the blood of most people who have myeloma.

 Because the myeloma cells crowd out the bone marrow, there is less space for normal blood cells to develop and keep you healthy.
-A lack of:
+As a result, a lack of:

 - normal plasma cells and other white blood cells can make a person more likely to get infections

 - red blood cells (anaemia) can cause fatigue